Hi Everyone,

 Celestial carnivores are emerging from hibernation.
 After dinnertime at this time of year, five carnivore constellations are rising upright in a ragged row from the northeast to south.
 They’re all seen in profile with their noses pointed up and their feet (if any) to the right.
 These are The Great Bear, Ursa Major in the northeast, with the Big Dipper as its brightest part, Leo the Lion in the east, Hydra the Sea Serpent in the southeast, The Lesser Dog, Canis Minor higher in the south-southeast, and The Greater Dog, bright Canis Major in the south.

 Sirius, shining at magnitude −1.46, the brightest night time star, blazes high in the south on the meridian, in Canis Major by about 8 or 9 p.m.
-Using binoculars, you will find a fuzzy spot 4° south of Sirius, directly below it when directly South.
+Using binoculars, you will find a fuzzy spot 4 degrees south of Sirius, directly below it when the constellation is directly South.
 Four degrees is somewhat less than the width of a typical binocular’s field of view.

 That dim little patch of gray haze is open star cluster Messier 41, a small gravitationally bound group of 100 stars about 2,200 light-years away, and moving away from us at 869 miles per second.
 Sirius, by comparison, is only 8.6 light-years away.

-Canopus, the second-brightest star after Sirius, lies 36° almost due south of Sirius.
+Canopus, shining at magnitude -0.72, making it the second-brightest star after Sirius, lies 36° almost due south of Sirius.
 That’s far enough south that it never appears above the horizon if you are above latitude 37° N, such as southern Virginia, southern Missouri and central California.
 Luckily we lie south of that latitude, with our horizon lying, in the case of Central Alabama, around latitude 33°.
-So give Canopus, which crosses low above the horizon, due south just 21 minutes before Sirius does, a peak.

 ………………………………………………………………………………………………………………………………………